Upnor: The Military Railway

-In 1965–1967, the Royal Engineers converted the route from Lower Upnor to Chattenden into a road, including building a new bridge over Four Elms Hill (the main road through Chattenden village).
-The new road is named Upchat Road.
+From August 1965 to February 1967, the Royal Engineers converted the route from Lower Upnor to Chattenden into Upchat Road, including building the Royal Engineers Bridge over Four Elms Hill, where the Main Road and A228 go through the village of Chattenden.

 The Royal Engineers

-The Royal Engineers still have a presence in Upper Upnor; the Royal School of Military Engineering (Riverine Operations section) maintains classrooms, workshops and a hard in Upnor for training Royal Engineers assault boat operators and watermanship safety officers, who continue to operate craft on operations all over the world.
-The section operates Mk 1 and 3 Rigid Raiders, and combat support boats, as well as teaching use of the Mk 6 Assault Boat.
-The area is also used for other training purposes by the Royal School of Military Engineering including practice and test bomb disposal tasks by the Defence Explosive Ordnance Disposal School, until its move to Bicester.
+The Royal Engineers still have a presence in Upper Upnor; the Riverine Operations Section of the Royal School of Military Engineering maintains classrooms, workshops and a hard in Upnor for training Royal Engineers Assault Boat Operators and Watermanship Safety Officers, who continue to operate craft on operations all over Planet Earth.
+The Riverine Operations Section operates Mark 1 and Mark 3 Rigid Raiders, and combat support boats, as well as teaching use of the Mk 6 Assault Boat.
+The area is also used for other training purposes by the Royal School of Military Engineering including practice and test bomb disposal tasks by the Defence Explosive Ordnance Disposal School (DEODS), until its move to Bicester.